About Brian

 Experience, theory, contemplation, and reflection guide my perspectives on leadership, learning, and life.

-My work sits at the intersection of leadership and learning, and doesn’t avoid the difficult elements or emotions that drive organizational behavior, including those related to loss, identity, and the unconscious influences on our work.
+My work sits at the intersection of leadership and learning, and doesn’t avoid the difficult elements or emotions that drive organizational behavior, including those related to loss, identity, and the hidden, unconscious influences on our work.

 The path here